Ordination to Word and Service

-Once the candidate has completed the above requirements, he or she notifies the Department of the Ordered Ministry and is placed on the ordination candidate list at a June meeting of the Board of the Ordered Ministry.
-If you would like to verify if your name is on the list of potential candidates, please email the Department of the Ordered Ministry.
-Note that the ordination process takes about a year and always culminates with the service of ordination, commissioning, and consecration at the Covenant Annual Meeting in June.
+Once the candidate has completed the above requirements, he or she notifies the Ordered Ministry and is placed on the ordination candidate list.
+If you would like to verify if your name is on the list of potential candidates, please contact the Ordered Ministry.
+Note that the ordination process takes about a year and always culminates with the service of ordination, commissioning, and consecration at the Covenant Annual Meeting each June.
 Therefore, if a candidate wishes to be ordained in any given June, he or she must enter into the process no later than July 15 of the previous year.

-- The Department of the Ordered Ministry sends all potential candidates an email in June asking if they wish to be ordained to word and service at next year’s Annual Meeting
+- The Ordered Ministry sends all potential candidates an email in June asking them to formally enter the process to be ordained to word and service at next year’s Annual Meeting.

-- The Department of the Ordered Ministry sends all candidates an application for ordained to word and service, and questions for the final ordination/commissioning/transfer paper.
+- The Ordered Ministry sends all candidates the required paperwork for the process, including an application for ordination to word and service, instructions for an Example of Proclamation, and questions for the final ordination/commissioning/transfer paper.

 - The candidate must receive a favorable recommendation from the Board of the Ordered Ministry, a favorable recommendation from the regional conference ministerial association at its annual meeting, approval of the Covenant Ministerium, and approval of the Covenant Annual Meeting.